frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 - 09:00 Open Longsword
 - 13:00 Women's Longsword and Beginner's Longsword
-- 16:00 Open Sidesword and Beginner's Sidesword
+- 16:00 Sidesword Tier A and Sidesword Tier B
 - 19:00 All saturday finals
 - Social hangout in Oslo